23 Things Your Mail Carrier Won’t Tell You

 It takes our machines longer to read addresses on red envelopes (especially if they’re written in colored ink).

 Why stand in line?

 At usps.com, you can buy stamps, place a hold on your mail, change your address, and apply for passports.
-(Here’s why you should renew that passport immediately.
-Go ahead, we’ll wait.)
 We even offer free package pickup and free flat-rate envelopes and boxes, all delivered right to your doorstep.

 Media Mail is a bargain!

 But most of you don’t know to ask for it.
-Sending 10 pounds of books from New York City to San Francisco through Media Mail costs $6.95, compared with $24.77 for Standard Post.
+Sending ten pounds of books from New York City to San Francisco through Media Mail costs $7.43, compared with $19.95 for a Large Flat Rate Box.
 Besides books, use it to send manuscripts, DVDs, and CDs; just don’t include anything else in the package.
 Check out these surprising facts about the post office.